ecadlabs/tezos_grafana_plugin/README.md

-# tezos_grafana_plugin
+# A Tezos Grafana Data Source Plugin (and Dashboard)

-A Grafana Data Source Plugin (and dashboard) for the Tezos Blockchain
+This is the future home of the Tezos Grafana Data Source Plugin.